A Coaching Power Tool Created by Daniella Gross-Menahem

-In addition, knowing how to be true to ourselves can at times be an illusive endeavor.
-The mind can confuse us, whereas we often feel more clarity if we listen to our body.
+In addition, knowing how to be true to ourselves can at times be an elusive endeavor.
+The mind can confuse us, whereas we often feel more clarity if we listen to our bodies.

-Think about some thing that your are struggling with.
+Think about something that you are struggling with.
 First, ask yourself: what is the emotion you are feeling?

 Notice where and how this shows up in your body.

-A useful general question to ask yourself is do you feel contraction or expansion when you think this thought.
+A useful general question to ask yourself is doing you feel contraction or expansion when you think this thought.

-Are you clenching your teeth or feeling tension in your jaw?
+- Are you clenching your teeth or feeling the tension in your jaw?

 Go through the rest of your body like this to gain awareness of how your body reacts to your thoughts and reflects your feelings.

 Now think of a thought that would be a slightly better feeling thought.
 Again, notice your body and the way it feels.
 See if you can locate where these thoughts reside within you.